cy-rae/dhbw-tube/README.md

 <p style="margin-top: 40px"></p>

-### Postgres
+### PostgreSQL
-A PostgresSQL database server is used to store the metadata of the uploaded files.
+A PostgreSQL database server is used to store the metadata of the uploaded files.
 The following resources are used for this:
-StatefulSet: Used for Postgres to ensure that each instance has a stable network ID and stable storage.
+- StatefulSet: Used for PostgreSQL to ensure that each instance has a stable network ID and stable storage.
 This is particularly important for databases that require consistent data storage and identity.
-Headless Service: Used in combination with StatefulSets to provide direct addressing to the pods without using a load balancer.
+- Headless Service: Used in combination with StatefulSets to provide direct addressing to the pods without using a load balancer.
 This is important for database replication and partitioning.
-ConfigMap: Contains configuration data for the Postgres server.
+- ConfigMap: Contains configuration data for the PostgreSQL server.
-PersistentVolumeClaim: Provides persistent storage for the Postgres database to prevent data loss on pod restarts.
+- PersistentVolumeClaim: Provides persistent storage for the PostgreSQL database to prevent data loss on pod restarts.

 ### MinIO
 A MinIO database server is used to store the files that users upload.
-StatefulSet: Used to run MinIO with stable network IDs and persistent storage.
+- StatefulSet: Used to run MinIO with stable network IDs and persistent storage.
 This is important for file storage management as MinIO requires consistent identity and access to data.
-Headless Service: In combination with the StatefulSet, this allows MinIO to address its instances directly.
+- Headless Service: In combination with the StatefulSet, this allows MinIO to address its instances directly.
 This is important for managing and scaling the storage instances.
-PersistentVolumeClaim: Secures the storage space for the MinIO data and ensures continuous availability of the uploaded files.
+- PersistentVolumeClaim: Secures the storage space for the MinIO data and ensures continuous availability of the uploaded files.

 ### Upload Microservice
-The upload microservice was developed in Python and provides Flask APIs.
-This microservice enables the storage of videos, images and metadata.
+The upload microservice was developed in Python with the Flask web framework.
+This microservice provides REST-APIs to store videos, images and metadata.
-Deployment: Responsible for the deployment and scaling of the upload pods.
+- Deployment: Responsible for the deployment and scaling of the upload pods.
-Service (load balancer): Ensures that the upload service is accessible from the outside and optimizes the distribution of incoming REST API requests sent from the frontend.
+- Service (load balancer): Ensures that the upload service is accessible from the outside and optimizes the distribution of incoming REST-API requests sent from the frontend.
-ConfigMap: Contains configuration data for the upload service.
+- ConfigMap: Contains configuration data for the upload service.

 ### Stream Microservice
-The Stream microservice was developed in Python and provides Flask APIs.
+The stream microservice was developed in Python with the Flask web framework.
 The microservice can be used to stream videos and images and retrieve metadata.
-Deployment: Responsible for the provision and scaling of the stream pods.
+- Deployment: Responsible for the provision and scaling of the stream pods.
-Service (load balancer): Enables access to the stream service from the outside and optimizes the distribution of incoming REST API requests sent from the frontend.
+- Service (load balancer): Enables access to the stream service from the outside and optimizes the distribution of incoming REST API requests sent from the frontend.
-ConfigMap: Contains configuration data for the stream service.
+- ConfigMap: Contains configuration data for the stream service.

 ### Memcached
 A memcached is used to cache the video metadata.
 The reduced database requests are intended to ensure the performance of the application.
 The cache is currently only used in the stream microservice for metadata requests, as the MinIO database is already optimized for file streaming.
-Deployment: Responsible for the provisioning and scaling of the Memcached pods.
+- Deployment: Responsible for the provisioning and scaling of the Memcached pods.
-Service: Provides the Memcached service, which is used by other components to cache metadata.
+- Service: Provides the Memcached service, which is used by other components to cache metadata.

 ### Frontend
-The frontend was developed as a single page web application with the Quasar (Vue) framework.
+The frontend was developed as a single page web application with the Quasar (Vue.js) framework.
 The build files are located on an nginx server, which coordinates the outgoing HTTP requests.
-Users can operate the application via the user interface.
+Users can operate the DHBW-Tube application via this user interface.
-Deployment: Manages the deployment and scaling of the front-end pods.
+- Deployment: Manages the deployment and scaling of the frontend pods.
-Service (load balancer): Enables external access to the user interface and optimizes the distribution of user requests.
+- Service (load balancer): Enables external access to the user interface and optimizes the distribution of user requests.
-ConfigMap: Contains configuration data for the frontend server (nginx configuration).
+- ConfigMap: Contains configuration data for the frontend server (nginx configuration).

 ### Prometheus
 A Prometheus integration is used to collect data about the status of Kubernetes resources.
-Accordingly, the Deployment-/StatefulSet resources have the necessary Prometheus annotations.
+Accordingly, the Deployments and StatefulSets have the necessary Prometheus annotations.
 Prometheus is installed with the following configuration files, resources and helm:
-PersistentVolume: Required to persist Prometheus data and ensure no data is lost on pod restarts.
+- PersistentVolume: Required to persist Prometheus data and ensure no data is lost on pod restarts.
-PersistentVolumeClaims: Ensures that the necessary storage space is provided for the Prometheus data.
+- PersistentVolumeClaims: Ensures that the necessary storage space is provided for the Prometheus data.
-Helm Values: Configuration files used when installing Prometheus via Helm to make specific settings and customizations.
+- Helm Values: Configuration files used when installing Prometheus via Helm to make specific settings and customizations.

 ### Grafana
 A Grafana integration is used to visualize the Prometheus data in dashboards.
-Prometheus is installed with the following Kubernetes resources and Helm:
+Grafana is installed with the following Kubernetes resources and Helm:
-PersistentVolume: Used to permanently store Grafana data and ensure that dashboards and configurations are not lost.
+- PersistentVolume: Used to permanently store Grafana data and ensure that dashboards and configurations are not lost.
-PersistentVolumeClaims: Provides the required storage space for Grafana.
+- PersistentVolumeClaims: Provides the required storage space for Grafana.
-Helm Values: Configuration files that are used when installing Grafana via Helm to make specific settings and customizations.
+- Helm Values: Configuration files that are used when installing Grafana via Helm to make specific settings and customizations.

 ### Kubernetes Secrets
 Kubernetes Secrets are objects used to store sensitive information such as passwords, tokens, and keys, which are essential for the secure operation of applications within a Kubernetes cluster.